human97/Vue-UI-Kit/README.md

 5. **Radio Buttons**: Allow one option to be selected from several offered.
 6. **Inputs with validation**: Implemented using the vuelidate library, they ensure the correctness of the data entered by the user.
 7. **Progress Bars**: Graphic controls used to represent the progress of a certain task.
+8. **Pagination**: Provides easy navigation through pages with a large amount of data.
+It includes customization options for the number of items per page, displays the current page, and allows control through next and previous buttons.

 It's important to note that this UI Kit will be supplemented and developed further to provide a wider range of tools for developing user interfaces.
 This makes it a universal solution for many projects.